A fast Monte Carlo scheme for additive processes and option pricing: Overview of the MC method for additive process

 \subsection{Lewis CDF via FFT}

 The proposed MC method simulates from the characteristic function of the additive increments.
 Due to the L\'evy-Khintchine formula, the characteristic function

 of an additive process $f_t$ admits a closed-form expression.
-Furthermore, as already mentioned in the Introduction, according to \citet[][th.3.1, p.12]{Lukacs1972}, the process characteristic function is analytic in a horizontal strip delimited on the imaginary axis by two values.
-Similarly to \citet{Lee2004option}, we define these values $p^-_t>0$ and $-(p^+_t +1) < -1$, s.t. the characteristic function is analytic when $ \Im (u) \in (-(p^+_t + 1), p^-_t)$.
+Furthermore, as already mentioned, according to \citet[][th.3.1, p.12]{Lukacs1972}, the process characteristic function is analytic in a horizontal strip of the complex plane.
+Similarly to \citet{Lee2004option}, we define $p^-_t\geq0$ and $-(p^+_t +1) \leq 0$, s.t. the characteristic function $\phi_t$ is analytic when $ \Im (u) \in (-(p^+_t + 1), p^-_t)$.

 We observe that for Levy processes, the increment $f_{t} - f_{s}$ has the same distribution as $f_{\Delta}$, where $\Delta=t-s$: the same property does not hold for additive processes, due to the time inhomogeneity.
 For an additive process, the characteristic function of an increment $f_t - f_s$ between times $s$ and $t>s$ is